-The fact is that using of saved login credentials when connecting to a remote computer is forbidden by default domain policy, because there is no trust relationship between your computer and the server in a remote domain (or workgroup).
+The fact is that using of saved login credentials when connecting to a remote computer is forbidden by default Windows security settings, because there is no trust relationship between your computer and the server in a remote domain (or workgroup).
 However, this settings can be changed.

-Additionally, you may need to enter an Administrator password or confirm the elevation (depending on the UAC policy).
+Additionally, you may need to enter an Administrator password or confirm the elevation (depending on the UAC policy settings).

-In the new window of Local Group Policy Editor, go to section Local Computer Policy –> Computer Configuration –> Administrative Templates –> System –> Credentials Delegation.
-We are interested in the policy Allow delegating default credentials with NTLM-only server authentication.
+In the Local Group Policy Editor console go to the section Local Computer Policy –> Computer Configuration > Administrative Templates > System > Credentials Delegation.
+Find the policy named Allow delegating default credentials with NTLM-only server authentication.

-Open policy and enable it, then click Show button.
+Open the policy item and enable it, then click Show button.

-In the new window you need to set the list of servers that are explicitly allowed the saved credential usage when connecting over RDP.
+In the new window you need to add the list of servers/computers that are explicitly allowed the saved credential usage when connecting over RDP.

-The list of allowed systems must be specified in following formats:
+The list of allowed systems must be specified in the one of the following formats: